A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Long time asymptotics of the solution to the growth-fragmentation equation

 Then Assumptions~\ref{assumption1} and~\ref{assumptionLyapGeneral} hold true. \end{proposition}

 We note that in the case of uniform mass repartition, i.e.\ $p(\dd u) = 2\dd u$, condition \eqref{as:1appli2} reduces to

-This may be compared with the conditions in section 6 of \cite{BW-lln}.
+This may be compared with the conditions in section 6 of \cite{BW-lln}, whose effectiveness in this setting relies on \cite[Theorem~1.2]{Ber-fk}.
+Similar conditions can be found in \cite[section~3.6]{Ber-fk}.
 We leave as an open problem to check whether this condition is sharp; one natural approach to this question would be to follow the strategy developed in~\cite{Cav-refr}.

 Proposition~\ref{prop:lnx} is actually a particular case of the following result, which applies when the drift $c(x)$ is only approximately linear in $x$.
 We assume here that, for all $x\in(0,+\infty)$, $s(x)=\int_1^x \frac1{c(y)}\mathrm dy$, where $c:(0,+\infty)\to (0,+\infty)$ is a right-continuous and locally bounded function.